SamanthaPetri/Alzheimers-Oasis3-Thesis/Models/README.md

 ## Reported metrics

-Each seed records accuracy, sensitivity (TPR), specificity (TNR), parameter count, GFLOPs from a single forward pass, per-sample inference latency (CUDA-synchronised, averaged over 20 batches), total training wall-clock, and the epoch at which validation loss reached its minimum.
+Each seed records accuracy, sensitivity (TPR), specificity (TNR), parameter count, GFLOPs from a single forward pass, per-sample inference latency, total training wall-clock, and the epoch at which validation loss reached its minimum.

 A warning fires if `best_epoch < 5`, flagging runs that may have stopped close